SeeuSim/advent_of_code/2023/README.md

 This also alters the comparison logic by reducing the index of the joker to the lowest.
 We simply swapped the order to prioritise Joker to the lowest value.

+## Day 8 - Haunted Wasteland

+### Part 1 - Counting steps to reach 'ZZZ' from 'AAA' for a single node

+Given a graph with nodes containing 'left' and 'right' pointers, calculate the number of steps required, following a cyclic set of instructions 'L' or 'R' to reach the 'ZZZ' node from 'AAA',

+This is a simple linked-list traversal that takes less than 2^15 steps.

+### Part 2 - Counting steps for multiple nodes to reach destination ending with 'Z'

+As this changes the start node to all nodes ending with 'A', there are multiple nodes to take into consideration.

+As each node takes a different number of steps to reach the first destination node ending with 'Z', we can first investigate with two of the nodes.

+As it turns out, for the first two nodes, they both reach a node ending with 'Z' when the step count reaches the lowest common multiple of their individual step counts.

+Investigating this, combining the first node with each of the other nodes ending with 'A', we find that this relation holds true.

+Hence, we combine all the step counts into their LCM and obtain the answer.

 ## Day X -